kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - [x] Choose between **Flannel, Calico, or Cilium** as CNI.
 - [x] **Flexible configuration options** via variables, and an extra Kustomization option.

-_It uses Terraform to deploy as it's easy to use, and Hetzner provides a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._
+_It uses Terraform to deploy as it's easy to use, and Hetzner has a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._

 <!-- GETTING STARTED -->

 ## Getting Started

-Follow those simple steps, and your world's cheapest Kube cluster will be up and running.
+Follow those simple steps, and your world's cheapest Kubernetes cluster will be up and running.

 ### ✔️ Prerequisites